Enter your email address below and subscribe to our newsletter

 Instructions

-• Onions & Parsley: Thinly slice the onions, or you can use the mandolin.
-Add the sliced onions in a bowl.
-Roughly chop the parsley leaves and add them in the bowl.
+• Chop the Onions: Thinly slice the onions, or use a mandolin.
+Add the sliced onions to a bowl.

 • Mix the ingredients: Add lemon juice, sumac, olive oil, salt and pepper in the bowl.
 Mix all the ingredients so that the onion is coated with all the ingredients.
 Let it rest for 5 minutes before serving.